frederic-perez/AmE-dictionary/data/dictionary.md

 __low-tech__ _adj_ _I'm a low-tech type._
 __lowbrow__
 __lowdown__ _n_ _Slang_ :five: The whole truth: _gave us the lowdown on what happened at the party._ _The lowdown on cycle network innovations._ _Here's the lowdown of what you can't afford to miss._
+__Lower Forty-Eight__ (lower forty-eight, Lower 48, lower 48) The United States aside from Alaska and Hawaii; the 48 contiguous states of the United States.
 __lowing__ _v_ :two::hammer:
 __lowkey__
 __lowlife__ _n_ _slang_ :two: A criminal or disreputable person.